nathancarter/weblurch/doc/plan.md

 ## Editing

+ * Test `LurchEditor`'s `address` and `index` functions to ensure that they function correctly (returning null in both cases) if the `LurchEditor` instance has no main HTML element.
- * Create each of the functions in the editing API for the `LurchEditor` class.
-These need not yet fire events.
+ * Add each of the functions to the DOM Node prototype.
+Test each as you create it.
-   Normally one would place this API inside the nodes of the tree being edited, but we won't do that so that we're not creating a new "Node" class when the DOM already has one.
     * `insert(address,nodetoinsert)`
     * `remove(address)`
     * `move(oldaddress,newaddress)`
     * `replace(address,replacementnode)`
     * `change(address,attrkey,attrval)`
+ * Now add each of those same functions to the `LurchEditor` class, having it forward the call to its main HTML element.
+Ensure that these behave correctly (doing nothing, returning null) in the event that the `LurchEditor` has no main HTML element.
+ * Test each of the above functions only slightly, since it is tested (thoroughly, though indirectly) in the Node prototype.
  * Add documentation to the `LurchEditor` class source code saying that all changes to the document will happen using one of the API functions listed above.